grafana/grafana/docs/sources/administration/configuration.md

 > For any changes to `conf/grafana.ini` (or corresponding environment variables) to take effect, you must restart Grafana for the changes to take effect.

+## app_mode

+Options are `production` and `development`.
+Default is `production`. _Do not_ change this option unless you are working on Grafana development.

 ## instance_name

 Set the name of the grafana-server instance.
 Used in logging, internal metrics, and clustering info.
 Defaults to: `${HOSTNAME}`, which will be replaced with environment variable `HOSTNAME`, if that is empty or does not exist Grafana will try to use system calls to get the machine name.

 ## [paths]

 ### data

-Path to where Grafana stores the sqlite3 database (if used), file based sessions (if used), and other data.
+Path to where Grafana stores the sqlite3 database (if used), file-based sessions (if used), and other data.
 This path is usually specified via command line in the init.d script or the systemd service file.

 **macOS:** The default SQLite database is located at `/usr/local/var/lib/grafana`